Ms Ania Grant

 Research | Current

-Doctoral Thesis: From Mr. Darcy to Mr. Big: sexual selection and female choice in popular narratives for women
+Doctoral Thesis: From Mr. Darcy to Mr. Big: An evolutionary-feminist account of love and choice in popular romantic fiction

-Supervision: Professor Brian Boyd and Professor Joanne Wilkes.
+Supervised by Distinguished Professor Brian Boyd and Professor Joanne Wilkes, University of Auckland 2010 - 2018

 In my doctoral thesis I use the principles of evolutionary and sexual selection theories to examine the concepts of love and choice in a range of iconic texts from Jane Austen’s novels to modern chick lit and television series such as Sex and the City.
 In my analysis of fictional texts, as well as my attempts to theorize the appeal of such texts to female audiences, I engage with recent scientific insights into human psychology and behavior.
 In this respect, my project is part of a recent effort within academia to bridge the gap between the humanities and the sciences.
 It is also conceived as an extension of and a polemic engagement with the feminist scholarship regarding romance and marriage plots.
 At the same time, it explores the possibility of integrating a biologically-based reading of such narratives with feminist politics.